Mazamars312/openfpga-pcengine-cd/README.md

 was always more of a display core on what the pocket can do.

 PLEASE NOTE THAT CHD FILES WILL NOT BE SUPPORTED.
 Many times I have ben asked.
-But I have always said that the MPU is only a small processer with about 64K of ram, which Im already using 90% of that for this core.
+But I have always said that the MPU is only a small processer with about 64K of RAM, which Im already using 90% of that for this core.
 CHD uses a lot of compression that would slow down the processor and will cause a lot of overhead.